Chapter 9: Statements Summary and Error Checking

 are not allowed in the SQLite docs but do seem to work in SQLite.

-We take the position that no args should be done with no parens, at least for now.
+We take the position that no args should be formatted with no parentheses, at least for now.

-This form allows for very flexible arguments but not totally arbitary arguments, so it can still be parsed and validated.
+This form allows for very flexible arguments but not totally arbitrary arguments, so it can still be parsed and validated.

 This case recognizes the popular choice that the arguments are often the actual schema declaration for the table in question.
 So: